sivakamit/Implementation_of_Zozzle/README.md

 ### Implementation

+The implementation is performed using R language.
 The model is created to classify the data.
 The model predicts the malicious and benign data

 Model one uses 80% of the data for training and 20% of the data to test